Fudan-iGEM/2024-wiki/src/collaborations.md

 ---
 sidebar: auto
 title: Collaborations
-author:
+autho:
-- Zhikai Jiang
+- Wanqi Li
 authorlink:
-- /fudan/team/#zhikai-jiang-the-model-specialist
+- /fudan/team/#wanqi-li
 ---

+logos from companies

 ## With CAU-China: Project Design

 In an interview with Prof. Yan Li, we explored organic acids' role in Earth's weathering.
 We plan to engineer *E. coli* for oxalic acid production, seeking solutions for altering metabolic pathways while safeguarding *E. coli*'s survival.
 Therefore, we had extensive online discussions with CAU-China, who won the [BEST BIOMANUFACTURING PROJECT in 2022](https://jamboree.igem.org/2022/results/track-awards), regarding the feasibility and operational details of the oxalate module.
 They suggested heterologous expression of *obcA* and *obcB* genes under a single promoter and the addition of FpOAR to enhance *E. coli*'s viability in the presence of oxalic acid.
-In collaboration with [CAU iGEM 2023](https://2023.igem.wiki/cau-china/), we've employed their oxalic acid production genetic circuit (see more details in [Decription](/description/)).
+In collaboration with [CAU iGEM 2023](https://2024.igem.wiki/cau-china/), we've employed their oxalic acid production genetic circuit (see more details in [Decription](/description/)).

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/collaboration/cau-tiny.png"